Please use this identifier to cite or link to this item: http://localhost:8080/xmlui/handle/123456789/1849

 Title: Digit Ratio in Relation to Short-term Memory Among the Three Major Ethnic Groups in Nigeria

-Authors: David, Sarah I.
+Authors: DAVID, Sarah I.

 Keywords: Digit Ratio